Atheism: Early modern period

 Historian Geoffrey Blainey wrote that the Reformation had paved the way for atheists by attacking the authority of the Catholic Church, which in turn "quietly inspired other thinkers to attack the authority of the new Protestant churches".
 Deism gained influence in France, Prussia, and England.
 In 1546, French scholar Etienne Dolet was executed upon accusation of being an atheist.
 The philosopher Baruch Spinoza was "probably the first well known 'semi-atheist' to announce himself in a Christian land in the modern era", according to Blainey.
 Spinoza believed that natural laws explained the workings of the universe.
 In 1661, he published his Short Treatise on God.

-Criticism of Christianity became increasingly frequent in the 17th and 18th centuries, especially in France and England, where there appears to have been a religious malaise, according to contemporary sources.
-Some Protestant thinkers, such as Thomas Hobbes, espoused a materialist philosophy and skepticism toward supernatural occurrences, while Spinoza rejected divine providence in favor of a panentheistic naturalism.
-By the late 17th century, deism came to be openly espoused by intellectuals such as John Toland who coined the term "pantheist".
+Criticism of Christianity became increasingly frequent in the 17th and 18th centuries, especially in France and England.
+Some Protestant thinkers, such as Thomas Hobbes, espoused a materialist philosophy and skepticism toward supernatural occurrences.
+By the late 17th century, deism came to be openly espoused by intellectuals.
 The first known explicit atheist was the German critic of religion Matthias Knutzen in his three writings of 1674.
-He was followed by two other explicit atheist writers, the Polish ex-Jesuit philosopher Kazimierz Łyszczyński and in the 1720s by the French priest Jean Meslier.
-In the course of the 18th century, other openly atheistic thinkers followed, such as Baron d'Holbach, Jacques-André Naigeon, and other French materialists.
-John Locke in contrast, though an advocate of tolerance, urged authorities not to tolerate atheism, believing that the denial of God's existence would undermine the social order and lead to chaos.
+He was followed by two other explicit atheist writers, the Polish ex-Jesuit philosopher Kazimierz Łyszczyński (who most likely authored the world's first treatise on the non-existence of God) and in the 1720s by the French priest Jean Meslier.